jhuttner/rtcommit/README.md

 The following commands would be executed at the top level of a Git repository.

-Pre-populate the commit message with subject from rt#12345.
+Pre-populate the commit message with subject from rt#12345:

 	git rtcommit 12345

-Pre-populate the commit message with subject from rt#12345 and rt#67890
+Pre-populate the commit message with subject from rt#12345 and rt#67890:

 	git rtcommit 12345 67890

-Pre-populate the commit message with a blank subject and RT ticket ID 0
+Pre-populate the commit message with a blank subject and RT ticket ID 0:

 	git rtcommit 0

-Same as earlier, but sends an XMPP message to the recipients specified in --blast provided commit executes successfully.
+Same as earlier, but sends an XMPP message to the recipients specified in --blast provided commit executes successfully:

 	git rtcommit 12345 --blast="sergey@xmpp.google.com, larry@xmpp.google.com" --msg="Check out this optimization."

-Same as previous, but looks in alias file at ~/xmpp-aliases.json to do addressee lookups.
-A speedup.
+Same as previous, but looks in alias file at ~/xmpp-aliases.json to do addressee lookups (a shortcut):

 	git rtcommit 12345 --blast="sb,lp" --msg="Thought you would like to know about this commit."